 Henry Poole Is Here

 What a difference a year makes!
-Last Winter I was reporting live from I really enjoyed this little movie starring Luke Wilson.
+Last Winter I was reporting live from Sundance that I really enjoyed this little movie starring Luke Wilson.
 I know many people didn't get the chance to check it out in theaters, which makes it a great rental.

 Wilson plays Henry Poole, a grouchy man who buys an ordinary house in Southern California.
 Soon after, his very friendly neighbor Esperanza (Adriana Barazza) notices a stain on the outside of Henry's house that she thinks is the face of Jesus.
 She calls in a priest (George Lopez) and starts telling everyone in town about "the miracle" at Henry's house, much to Henry's annoyance.
 This movie features great performances and a quirky look at the old discussion of faith vs. reason.